This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 A nonprofit group that publicized the study’s findings in 2010 was quoted as saying, “Men who ensure that their body is at least sufficiently supplied with vitamin D are doing good for their testosterone levels and their libido among other things.”

-Vitamin D also helps reduce your body’s levels of Sex Hormone-Binding Globulin (SHBG), which is known to decrease sex drive.11 Thus, by eating more tuna or other vitamin-D rich foods, you can boost your testosterone and enhance your libido at the same time.
+Vitamin D also helps reduce your body’s levels of Sex Hormone-Binding Globulin (SHBG), which is known to decrease sex drive.
+Thus, by eating more tuna or other vitamin-D rich foods for testosterone, you can boost your testosterone and enhance your libido at the same time.

 Tip: Don’t overdo it.
 One can of tuna has 100 percent of your recommended daily allowance of vitamin D. And if you prefer to eat less, try another great source of vitamin D: exposing your skin to more sunlight.